Roger Scruton: Farm purchase, second marriage

 Scruton took a year's sabbatical from Birkbeck in 1990 and spent it working in Brno in the Czech Republic.
 That year he registered Central European Consulting, established to offer business advice in post-communist Central Europe.
-He sold his apartment in Notting Hill Gate, and when he returned to England, he rented a cottage in Stanton Fitzwarren, Swindon, from the Moonies, and an apartment in the Albany building on Piccadilly, London, from the Conservative MP Alan Clark (it had been Clark's servants' quarters).
+He sold his apartment in Notting Hill Gate, and when he returned to England, he rented a cottage in Stanton Fitzwarren, Swindon, from the Moonies, and an apartment in Albany on Piccadilly, London, from the Conservative MP Alan Clark (it had been Clark's servants' quarters).